filvag/n-body_simulator/README.md

 The program plots the trajectories, as well as the system energy, angular momentum and eccentricity.

-Credits to the "Moving Planets Around - An Introduction to N-Body Simulations Applied to Exoplanetary Systems" by Javier Roa, Adrian S. Hamers, Maxwell X. Cai and Nathan W. C. Leigh from MIT Press (https://mitpress.mit.edu/books/moving-planets-around) which was the source for these integrators.
+Credits to the "_Moving Planets Around - An Introduction to N-Body Simulations Applied to Exoplanetary Systems_" by Javier Roa, Adrian S. Hamers, Maxwell X. Cai and Nathan W. C. Leigh from MIT Press (https://mitpress.mit.edu/books/moving-planets-around) which was the source for these integrators.

 ## How to use it
 _-i \<filename>_ The input file name (for bodies initial state)